gerbaudo/urop-spark/README.md

 Possible subproject subdivision
 -------------------------------

-### Spark chamber prototype
+### Construction of a spark chamber detector

 What you do:

-- design the box, the precision spacers, the plates, and their interconnections
+- design and build the box, the precision spacers, the plates, and their interconnections

-- machine plexiglass and aluminum

-- build an air-tight beautiful object

-- install gas valves

-- install high-voltage electrical connections
+- install gas valves and high-voltage electrical connections

 Tricky parts:

 - make the box air-tight

 - avoid sharp edges on the metal (they cause spurious sparks)

-- empty the air from the box and fill it with gas

 What you learn: